-Durham University was ranked 2nd nationally in the 2021 Complete University Guide table for Russian and East European Languages and 2nd nationally in the 2022 Good University Guide for Russian.
+Durham University was ranked 3rd nationally in the 2024 Good University Guide for Russian.

-Research in Russian Studies at Durham’s School of Modern Languages and Cultures covers the period from the 17th Century to the present day.
-Staff in Russian have particular research expertise in:
+Research in Russian Studies at Durham’s School of Modern Languages and Cultures spans the period from the 17th century to the present day.
+Our areas of specialist expertise include:

 Please find a list of language and culture related internet resources on Russia and beyond here